jtroussard/fitness-quest-full/backend/fitness-goal-tracker/README.md

 # Developer Notes

+- reg looks good, login almost there... have to undo jwt claim with id i think because when we land on account page the member get endpoint is unauthorized, backend says unexpected claims
 - registration phase 1 complete
 - move on to login/authentication/token verification features

 ## TODOS

 ### Registration/Member Service
+- refactor to use veux store for token
 - email verification after registration success
 - registration via external api (resource provider)
 - verify rate limiter and aspect